Deep Learning Based 3D Point Cloud Regression for Estimating Forest Biomass: Methods

 Here $\mathcal{N}_{\vec{x}} = \{(\vec{x}_i,\vec{f}_i) \in \pointfeaturecloud \mid \norm{\vec{x}_i - \vec{x}} \leq r\}$, where $r\in \Reals^+$ is a hyper-parameter defining the domain $\mathcal{B}_r^\dimpoints=\{\vec{y} \in \Reals^\dimpoints \mid \norm{\vec{y}} \leq r\}$ of the kernel $\kernel$.
 The kernel $\kernel$ is based on a set $\{\widetilde{\vec{x}}_1,\ldots,\widetilde{\vec{x}}_\numkernelpoints \} \subset \mathcal{B}_r^\dimpoints$ of $\numkernelpoints$ {kernel points}, where each kernel point $\widetilde{\vec{x}}_k$ has an associated weight matrix $\weightmatrix_k \in \Reals^{\dimfeaturesin \times \dimfeaturesnew}$, which maps a feature vector $\vec{f} \in \Reals^\dimfeaturesin$ to a new feature vector $\vec{f}' \in \Reals^\dimfeaturesnew$ (for the first such convolution layer, we have $\dimfeaturesin = \dimfeatures$).
 One option for the kernel $g:\mathcal{B}_r^\dimpoints \rightarrow \Reals^{\dimfeaturesin \times \dimfeaturesnew}$ is

-where $h=\max(0,1-\frac{\norm{\vec{y} - \widetilde{\vec{x}}_k}}{\sigma})$ and $\sigma \in \Reals^+$ is a user-defined model parameter~\cite{Thomas2019}.
+where $h=\max(0,1-\frac{\norm{\vec{y} - \widetilde{\vec{x}}_k}}{\sigma})$ and $\sigma \in \Reals^+$ is a user-defined model parameter~\citep{Thomas2019}.
 Thus, the kernel yields a weighted sum of weight matrices and each kernel is parameterized by its own kernel points and the corresponding weight matrices.
 The weight matrices are learnt similarly to the coefficients of convolution operators in standard CNNs.
-The kernel points can either also be learnt (``deformable'') or can be fixed (``rigid'') systematically around the center of $\mathcal{B}_r^\dimpoints$~\cite{Thomas2019}.
-Pooling operations are realized via creating a 3D grid in which all points in a cell are aggregated (see Section~\ref{sec:Minkowski}).
+The kernel points can either also be learnt (``deformable'') or can be fixed (``rigid'') systematically around the center of $\mathcal{B}_r^\dimpoints$~\citep{Thomas2019}.
+Pooling operations are realized via creating a 3D grid in which all points in a cell are aggregated (see \cref{sec:Minkowski}).

 We adapt the KPConv architecture proposed for classification (KP-CNN) to utilize it for regression.
-KP-CNN follows the structure of ResNet, thus modifying it for regression was straight forward and was achieved by changing the output layer to have the identity as activation function.
-We resorted to fixed kernel points as deformable ones did performed better on our dataset.
+KP-CNN follows the structure of ResNet, thus modifying it for regression was straightforward and was achieved by changing the output layer to have the identity as activation function.
+We resorted to fixed kernel points since deformable ones consistently performed worse on our dataset.

-\subsection{Minkowski Convolutional Neural Network}
+\subsubsection{Minkowski Convolutional Neural Network}

-A straight-forward approach to process point clouds is to voxelize the points to a 3D image (with $D$ channels) and to apply a standard 3D convolutional neural network (CNN) to the resulting image.
+A straightforward approach to process point clouds is to voxelize the points to a 3D image (with $D$ channels) and to apply a standard 3D convolutional neural network (CNN) to the resulting image.
 This requires binning, but while a coarse binning may discard important information, a fine-grained binning can render the computations intractable.
 However, the points are typically very sparse in 3D space.
-This lends to keeping a sparse representation and applying spatially sparse 3D convolutions, which basically operate only in areas where points exist~\cite{grahamsparse,graham20183d}.
-A state-of-the-art implementation of sparse convolutions for 3D point clouds is given by the Minkowski Engine, an auto-differentiation library, which allows to efficiently implement standard architectures, such as ResNet with 3D convolutions~\cite{choy20194d}.
+This lends to keeping a sparse representation and applying spatially sparse 3D convolutions, which basically operate only in areas where points exist~\citep{grahamsparse,graham20183d}.
+A state-of-the-art implementation of sparse convolutions for point clouds is given by the Minkowski Engine, an auto-differentiation library, which allows to efficiently implement standard architectures, such as ResNet with 3D convolutions~\citep{choy20194d}.